low-ghost/clojure-presentation/README.md

 ; => 8
 ; Uses java's java.lang.Math.
 All java.lang classes are imported by default
 ```
 Being on the JVM means that a developer has access to anything within the vast java ecosystem.
 It also means that you can run clojure code in the exact same way and in the exact same environments as java.
 You can even (but why in hell would you) use maven.
-Finally, it means that developers could write their api's and web framework in simple, user-friendly clojure and drop to java when complex.
+Finally, it means that developers could write their api's and web framework in simple, user-friendly clojure and drop to java when complex, cpu heavy computations are needed.
+You might never need to though, given clojure's speed.
 ### Functional Programming for Easy Concurrency and Immutable Data
 Notice how I had to add the prepositional phrase to the above title just to stop you from squirming at the word 'Functional'?
 Clojure has plenty of OO constructs, but it is pretty heavily a functional language.
 This is good news for a microservice because it means incredibly easy parallelizaion while removing possible complications of race conditions and so on.
 Clojure also has data structures which are immutable by default (but which can be worked with in mutable ways if you really need to).
 This removes a slew of potential bugs and makes programs easier to reason about.
 ## Language Basics